lukekaye/msc-projects/README.md

 ## Application of Learning Analytics to 'Massive Online Open Course' Data

 Data from seven runs of a 'massive online open course' were given.
 Information on students, course engagement and the course itself were available.
 The task was unrestricted in nature: to gather any insights that may be useful to a provider of a course alike the one described in the data, while completing two cycles of CRISP-DM i.e. the 'Cross-industry standard process for data mining'.
 The dataset was unedited and inherently noisy; there was therefore a strong emphasis placed on proper exploration and preprocessing.
-The production of a short recorded presentation describing the analysis was also required.

 | **Languages/Applications**   | **Major Libraries**                                     |
 |------------------------------|---------------------------------------------------------|